 The quality of the data only decreases with time once the observation is made.
-The best and most effective quality control, therefore, consists in making high-quality measurements from the start and then successfully transmitting the measurements to an ingest process and storage site.
+The best and most effective quality control, therefore, consists in making high-quality measurements from the start, ingesting this data either by live or periodic data collection, and then successfully transmitting the data to a storage site.
 Once the data are received from a monitoring station, a series of checks with increasing complexity can be applied, ranging from single-element checks (self-consistency) to multiple-element checks (inter-sensor consistency) to multiple-station/single-element checks (inter-station consistency).
 Suitable ancillary data (battery voltages, data ranges for all measurements, etc.) can prove extremely useful in diagnosing problems.